Iteranya/AktivaAI/README.md

 ### Seamless Character Swapping
 Talk to multiple AI characters through one bot:
 - Easily trigger AI characters by saying their name or responding to their messages.
-- Use `/list` to pull up a list of available characters on the server.
+- Use `/get_whitelist` to pull up a list of available characters on the server.
-- Default AI, **Aktiva-chan**, can guide you through bot usage.
 - Hide messages from the AI's context by starting the message with `//`.
 - Each character uses webhooks for unique avatars, ensuring a personalized experience.